Burlington High School (Iowa)

 Burlington Community High School, or Burlington High School, is a four-year public high school located in Burlington, Iowa.
-The school has an enrollment of 1046 students in grades 9 through 12.
+The school has an enrollment of 1,092 students in grades 9 through 12.
 It is located at 421 Terrace Street and takes up the entire block on the west side of the street, from Terrace Drive, to Roosevelt Avenue, and north-south, from Division Street, to Johanssen Drive.
-The current building was completed in 1969, with the first graduating class in 1970, prior to that, the school was located in another two building campus two blocks west of Central Avenue, near the downtown business district.
-Until 1983, 9th grade students were enrolled in a separate building, the following school year, ninth grade was integrated into the high school.
+The current building was completed in 1969, with the first graduating class in 1970.
+Prior to that, the school was located in another two-building campus two blocks west of Central Avenue, near the downtown business district.
+Until 1983, 9th grade students were enrolled in a separate building.
+The following school year, ninth grade was integrated into the high school.

-As the only high school in the district, it serves Burlington and Middletown, as well as residences in the western portion of West Burlington.
+As the only high school in the district, it serves Burlington and Middletown, as well as some residences in the western portion of West Burlington.

 The school sports teams are called the Grayhounds, and is only one of two high schools in the nation to use a purple and gray color scheme.

 Campus

-The campus consists of two buildings, the two-story main building, and the single-story industrial arts building, one outdoor classroom, a running track, a football practice field, a softball field, one baseball field, and an indoor swimming pool.
-The two-story main building, which houses all of the classes but the standard shop classes, is built in a U-shape, with the cafeteria located in the center of the building, the gym, music rooms, band rooms, all sports facilities are located in the left wing, and the main classrooms are in the right wing.
-The current building is the third building the school has occupied since it opened; the first building stands as the current district maintenance shops, and the second building sits on a hill only two blocks from the original building.
+The campus consists of two buildings: the two-story main building and the single-story industrial arts building.
+It has one outdoor classroom, a running track, a football practice field, a softball field, one baseball field, and an indoor swimming pool.
+The two-story main building, which houses all of the classes but the standard shop classes, is built in a U-shape, with the cafeteria located in the center of the building.
+The gym, music rooms, band rooms, and all sports facilities are located in the left wing and the main classrooms are in the right wing.
+The current building is the third building the school has occupied since it opened; the first building stands as the current district maintenance shops and the second building sits on a hill only two blocks from the original building.
 It has been unoccupied since 1996.